Impacts of not having a Business Continuity Plan

 Conclusion

 All businesses are vulnerable to disaster and disruption, regardless of their size, which is why an effective business continuity plan is important to an organization as a part of its risk management strategy.
 Not just enterprises, but even their workforce should also play its part in due course.
-In this regard, enterprises train their workforce in the best practices of IT Security and Governance to better understand their roles and responsibilities to mitigate disasters and disruptions in an effective manner.
+In this regard, enterprises train their workforce in the best practices of IT Governance Certification Courses to better understand their roles and responsibilities to mitigate disasters and disruptions in an effective manner.

 Previous articleRoles and Responsibilities of a Healthcare Project Manager